blocksds/sdk/docs/content/technical/updating_guide.md

 Please refer to the changelog for a full list of changes, including additions and enhancements to the SDK which are not listed here.

+## Upgrading to BlocksDS 1.7.0

+* `glColorSubTableEXT()` now supports allocating empty palettes by passing a NULL pointer in the `table` argument.
+This is a small compatibility break because this used to free the palette.
+However, the old behaviour stays as long as `width` is 0.
+In most cases, `table` would be NULL and `width` would be 0, so this change is only a problem in unusual cases.

+## Upgrading to BlocksDS 1.6.0

+* The GRF format has been slightly modified.
+This has been done to add a version field to the header.
+The GRF functions of libnds have been updated as well as grit, so you will have to rebuild your GRF files and update any GRF loader that you have implemented.

+## Upgrading to BlocksDS 1.4.0

+* Custom libnds keyboards now work.
+This seems to have never worked because libnds overwrote the custom keyboard struct with the default keyboard struct.
+  Keyboard struct fields have been refactored.
+Some field sizes are now smaller, some fields are now const.
+The order has been changed to reduce padding between fields and save even more RAM.
+In order to see how to use custom keyboards, please, check the examples.
+* Some fields of the `PrintConsole` have been modified to reduce the size of the struct.
+Please, check the examples to get more information.

 ## Upgrading to BlocksDS 1.3.0

 * General changes: